dailystory/docs/articles/changelog/2020/december.md

 * InsufficientLeadsToTestException for A/B tests
 * Refactor how email a/b tests get processed
 * Allow for exclude of array list filter items
+* Bug in Alphabetical listing of contact lists

 ## December 29, 2020
 * Remove achievements